mtumilowicz/cryptography-rsa-workshop/README.md

 ## rsa
 * asymmetric encryption algorithm
 * named after its inventors: Ron Rivest, Adi Shamir, and Leonard Adleman
-* rsa = good trapdoor function explained above
-    * setup of RSA is choosing two large prime numbers
+* rsa = good trapdoor function explained above (product of two large prime numbers)
-* encryption is faster if e is a small and decryption is faster if d is small
+* encryption is faster if e is small and decryption is faster if d is small
     * most common e is 65537
 * we are encrypting / decrypting numbers - not letters
     * example
         * encrypting: "hello"
         * observation: all of the information is already stored in binary
             * encoding standards like ASCII or Unicode are used for humans to understand
-        * this means that "hello" already exist as numbers
+        * this means that "hello" already exist as number
 * RSA relies on the size of its key to be difficult to break
     * longer RSA key => more secure it is
 * prime generating problem